gnprice/tsflower/README.md

     or not; verbosely print actual text (perhaps first N chars of it, in case it's a giant module or namespace or class etc.))

-  - Transform a program of multiple files at once.

   - Take just an (installed) NPM package name; find the TS type definitions via its package.json, find the desired destination via convention and/or configuration, and go.